ireapps/cfj-2017/README.md

 - Why programming?
 Newsroom use cases and examples
 - Python fundamentals
 - Working with data files
+- Functions

 ### Saturday, Nov.
 4 (9 a.m. - 5 p.m.)

 - Write a data-cleaning function
-- Scrape a simple website
+- Let's scrape some websites
-- Send a message to Slack or Twitter
+- Working with APIs: Send a message to Slack
+- Working with APIs: Using data from Socrata
 - Batch geocode a file of addresses

 ### Sunday, Nov.
 5 (9 a.m. - 7 p.m.)

-- Scrape a more complicated website
-- Analyzing
+- Analyzing data with pandas
 - Debugging errors
+- Miscellaneous Python things
 - Overview of learning resources
+- Additional exercises
 - Getting your computer set up to take back to your home/newsroom (optional)